 The project site is not located within federally designated Critical Habitat.
-Further, the nearest Critical Habitat designations are located approximately 4.73 miles to northeast for southwestern willow flycatcher (Empidonax traillii extimus) and 6.64 miles to the south for arroyo toad (Anaxyrus californicus).
+The nearest Critical Habitat occurs approximately 3.7 miles to the northeast for southwestern willow flycatcher (Empidonax traillii extimus).
 Therefore, no impacts to federally designated Critical Habitat will occur from implementation of the proposed project.